vineet04/Percona-server-for-MySQL/README.md

 * python2-PyMySQL-0.9.3-1.el7.noarch

 # Note:
-File permission for configuration directory should be default one 644 and 751 for directory.
+File permission for configuration file should be default one 644 and 751 for data directory.
 Any modification to file and folder permission may result in error.